 1.What businesses does CCU participate in?

-CCU is a diversified beverage company operating principally in Chile, Argentina, Uruguay and Paraguay.
-CCU is the largest Chilean brewer, the second-largest Chilean soft drink producer and the largest Chilean waters and nectars producer, the second-largest Argentine brewer, the third-largest Chilean domestic wine producer and the largest pisco distributor.
-It also participates in the HOD, rum and confectionery industries in Chile, in the beer, waters and soft drink industries in Uruguay, and in the beer, soft drinks, waters and nectars industries in Paraguay.
-The Company has licensing agreements with Heineken Brouwerijen B.V., Anheuser-Busch Incorporated, PepsiCo Inc., Schweppes Holdings Limited, Guinness Brewing Worldwide Limited, Société des Produits Nestlé S.A., Pernod Ricard and Compañía Pisquera Bauzá S.A.
+CCU – is a diversified beverage company operating in Chile, Argentina, Bolivia, Colombia, Paraguay and Uruguay.
+CCU is the largest Chilean brewer, the second-largest Chilean carbonated soft drinks producer, the largest Chilean water and nectar producer, and the largest pisco producer.
+It is the second-largest Argentine brewer, and participates in the beer, water and soft drinks industries in Uruguay, Paraguay and Bolivia, and in the beer industry in Colombia.
+It is one of the largest Chilean wine producers, and the second-largest Chilean wine exporter.
+The Company´s principal licensing, distribution and / or joint venture agreements include Heineken Brouwerijen B.V., Anheuser-Busch Incorporated, PepsiCo Inc., Seven-up International, Schweppes Holdings Limited, Société des Produits Nestlé S.A., Pernod Ricard Chile S.A., Watt´s S.A., and Coors Brewing Company.
+For further information, visit www.ccu.cl.

 2.Where are Headquarters?